raeliz/py_to_do_app/README.md

 # To-Do Application tested with Playwright

 Hi there!
-This is a starter project that I am using to practice and learn Playwright and testing automation as a whole.
+This is a starter project that I am using to practice and learn Playwright and testing automation as a whole, but this time with Pytest and Python.

 # Project Setup & Running Instructions